• Skip to main content

 • Information technology

-You are here: Home / Income Tax / Deductions / Tax deduction for interest paid on education loan – Section 80E
+You are here: Home / Income Tax / Deductions / How to Claim Education Loan Tax Deduction under Section 80E – Complete Guide

 What is section 80E?

-Section 80E of the Income tax act, 1961, helps you to claim tax deduction for the education loan taken from an approved financial institution or charitable institution.
+Section 80E of the Income Tax Act, 1961, allows individual taxpayers to claim a tax deduction on the interest paid on an education loan taken for higher education.

 education loan tax benefit section 80E